 Chermoula is a marinade that North Africans use in their cooking.
 It is usually used to flavor fish or seafood, but it can be used with legume and vegetables.
 Very healthy.

-It’s strange, and I’m not sure why it happened, but for someone who grew up in a Moroccan home, I only discovered chermoula sauce in my early twenties.
-It was after I moved to New York, in Mogador.
-Not exactly the Moroccan city, where my grandmother was born but the Moroccan cafe/restaurant in the East Village.
+It’s strange, for someone who grew up in a Moroccan home, I only discovered chermoula in my early twenties.
+I discovered it in Mogador, not the Moroccan city, where my grandmother was born but the Moroccan cafe/restaurant in the East Village in New York.

-Café Mogador is where I started to embrace and connect to my Moroccan roots.
-I remember I was amazed by how our friends in New York were fascinated by the north African cuisine.
-While for me it was trivial and barbaric food for them it was sophisticated.
+Café Mogador is where I started to embrace my Moroccan roots.
+I was amazed by how our friends were fascinated by the north African cuisine that for me was trivial and barbaric.

 My mother did cook and braise many dishes with the chermoula ingredients but she didn’t grind them into a paste.
 Grinding the herbs and spices together creates a pesto like sauce that has a strong and rich flavor.